Olivier Revaz founding member, president

-I joined the Nepal mission in April 2010 after having financed the building of showers and toilets for the orphanage.
+I joined the Nepal mission in April 2010 after having financed the building of showers and toilets for the Children of Sagarmatha center.

 It brings me lots of joy and peacefulness on a daily basis as I discover a philosophy that was quite new to me.
 I met an extraordinary family there that was unlike any other, with whom I now share the joys and difficulties of everyday life.

 My first contact with the Sagarmatha organization was through Catherine Revaz, committee member of the Swiss Organization Sagarmatha, and I was immediately impressed by the level of dedication, passion, and simplicity in the approach taken by the people involved in this wonderful cause.
 This first impression was reconfirmed during my visit to Nepal in April 2021, which allowed me to spend time getting to know these kids who all have incredible stories and who seem truly grateful to be part of this ‘family’.
 Aside from it being a very enriching experience both from a cultural and human point of view, it has been truly eye opening to realize the importance of some basic needs that we as Europeans take for granted, such as the right to education and social acceptance.
 I left Kathmandu feeling that although there is so much more to be done in the country, providing a home to these children where they have a chance to grow up in a healthy environment and go to school, is a great place to start making a difference.

 I went to Nepal for the first time in April 2012.
 It was a turning point for me.
 Meeting Phinzo, the Director, and his family and the orphanage children was fantastic.
 I then decided to fundraise for them and enable this home for children and teenagers to continue its work.

 The richness of the relationships that we have with those on-site convinced me of the usefulness of collecting funds.
 Thanks to our efforts, almost 100% of the funds we collect go to the centers.
 It’s a useful and efficient way to help out.